 “We should always be ready to explore our positive and negative traits by evaluating our real self from time to time.” – Dr. Prem Jagyasi

 Before we dive into the ‘how’, we first need to understand the ‘what’ we are evaluating here.
 There are competing ideas on how to determine brand equity.
-I think the best way going forward is to combine these processes into a comprehensive strategy.
+The best way going forward is to combine these processes into a comprehensive strategy.

-First, there are some methods that are a bit more abstract.
-These include brand awareness and brand preferences.
-This contrasts with the more concrete method of evaluating the financial value of the brand.
+First, there are methods like brand awareness that are more abstract.
+This contrasts with the concrete method of evaluating the financial value of the brand.